serenity-is/docs/tutorials/movies/movies.md

 }
 ```

-> Here this search mode is not useful, but for values like SSN, serial number, identification number, phone number etc, it might be.
+> Here this quick search feature is not very useful, but for values like SSN, serial number, identification number, phone number etc, it might be.

 If we wanted to search also in year column, but only exact integer values (1999 matches but not 19):